bosch-aisecurity-aishield/Reference-Implementations/Product_Taskpair_wise/Tabular_Classification/extraction/README_TbC_Ext.md

 #Install dependencies
 pip install -r requirements.txt
 ```
+Note: If you choose to use the pip install commands, you should uncomment the relevant code in the notebook before running it.

 ## Obtaining AIShield Credentials

 Before running the notebook, you will need to obtain your Org ID and API Key from the AIShield Developer Portal and welcome email, respectively.